MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/multi-factor-authentication-plan.md

 ## Enable MFA

-To enable MFA for your Office 365 subscription, follow these steps:
+To enable MFA for your subscription, follow these steps:

 1. If needed, [enable Modern Authentication for Office 2013 on Windows devices](enable-modern-authentication.md).